[Small logo of Thornwood girl] This page has history of web start-up in Cambridge, England

 When President George Bush is speaking on war with Iraq from Ohio, the US Congress is voting to support the President's plans, British Prime Minister Tony Blair and President Bush are agreeing that the UN is moving far too slow in approving a resolution on Iraq, international papers are proclaiming "Iraq attack is very close", war on Saddam begins and victory declared, and as Saddam's capture surprises the world, this site remained #1 in search rankings.
 If you click the mini-Google search icon above, you will get an enlarged image of the 22 March 2003 search frame for "Gulf War News".
 31 March 2003, Vol 162 No 13

 On 2 October 2006 The Times Daily, Shoals newspaper owned and operated by The New York Times, published an AP story on the millennial generation.
-The Gulf War of 1991 was described as one of two major events shaping the "formative years" of the baby-boomers' children.
+The Gulf War of 1991 was described as one of two major events shaping the "formative years" of the baby-boomers' children and/or grandchildren.
 The Gulf War Video Collection, University of Maryland, is highlighted in special Chotank pages.
 Jump to www.chotank.com for links to Collection pages.

 Permission to use this photo